Comparison

 - MatrixOne is also an AI-native HTAP database with built-in vector search.
 It competes with Infinity as they both serve the same need for high-performance hybrid search in AI applications.

-- Tags unique to matrixone: git-for-data, cloud-native, agents, distributed-database.
+- Tags unique to matrixone: agents, cloud-native, distributed-database, distributed-systems.

 When NOT to use matrixone